dono-bdec/llmops_course/README.md

 1. Building Vector Storage:
 This covers how to ingest documents into Chroma.
 It skips over text splitting, embeddings, and pre-processing functions because those will be covered in subsequent lessons

+2. Text Splitting:
+This covers a few examples for text splitters and ingesting them into Chroma

 Coming up...

-2. Text Splitting

 3. Embeddings

-5. Pre-processing techniques and query optimization
+4. Pre-processing techniques and query optimization